SharadRane/Email-Validation-Using-String-Function/README.md

 Suppose we have an email address as string.
 We have to check whether this is valid or not based on the following conditions −

-The format must be username@company.domain format
+1.The format must be username@company.domain format

-Username can only contain upper and lowercase letters, numbers, dashes and underscores
+2.Username can only contain upper and lowercase letters, numbers, dashes and underscores

-Company name can only contain upper and lowercase letters and numbers
+3.Company name can only contain upper and lowercase letters and numbers

-Domain can only contain upper and lowercase letters
+4.Domain can only contain upper and lowercase letters

-Maximum length of the extension is 3.
+5.Maximum length of the extension is 3.